 Conspiracy crimes that are federal can include conspiracy to engage in criminal activity such as money laundering, conspiracy to violate federal laws, or conspiracy to manufacture drugs or weapons.

 Conspiracy charges in state court are very similar, but there are many more crimes that will give rise to state conspiracy charges.
 While intent is key in any federal conspiracy case, only general intent to violate the law is necessary.
 Proof of the defendant's specific intent to violate the law is not needed, only an agreement to engage in an illegal act.

-The fact is, according to the legal definition described above, there are literally thousands of true "conspiracies" committed every single day of every single year across the United States alone, plus many more thousands around the world.
+So according to the legal definition described above, there are literally thousands of true "conspiracies" committed every single day of every single year across the United States alone, plus many more thousands around the world.